fuzzylabs/edge-vision-power-estimation/docs/NeuralPower.md

 ## Extra

-The primary author of the paper has also tested NeuralPower approach on Nvidia Jetson TX1 edge device.
+The primary author of the paper has also tested the NeuralPower approach on a Nvidia Jetson TX1 edge device.
 This research is published in [Power/Performance Modeling and Optimization: Using and Characterizing Machine Learning Applications](https://kilthub.cmu.edu/articles/Power_Performance_Modeling_and_Optimization_Using_and_Characterizing_Machine_Learning_Applications/7212224), Section 6.3.

 ![Results](../assets/jetson_tx1_neuralpower.png)